 Derivatives Risk: Derivatives include instruments and contracts that are based on, and are valued in relation to, one or more underlying securities, financial benchmarks or indices, such as futures and forward contracts.
 The value of a derivative depends largely upon price movements in the underlying instrument.
 Many of the risks applicable to trading the underlying instrument are also applicable to derivatives trading.
 However, derivatives trading is subject to a number of additional risks.
-Transactions in certain derivatives are subject to clearance on a U.S. national exchange and to regulatory oversight, while other derivatives are subject to risks of trading in the overthe-counter markets or on non-U.S. exchanges.
+Transactions in certain derivatives are subject to clearance on a U.S. national exchange and to regulatory oversight, while other derivatives are subject to risks of trading in the over-the-counter markets or on non-U.S. exchanges.
 A small investment in derivative instruments could have a potentially large impact on the Fund's performance.
 Over-the-counter derivatives are subject to the risk of mispricing or improper valuation of the derivative.
 The use of derivatives is a highly specialized activity that involves investment techniques and risks different from those associated with investments in more traditional securities and instruments.

-On August 19, 2022, new SEC regulations governing the use of derivatives by registered investment companies became effective.
-Rule 18f-4 imposes limits on the amount of derivatives a fund can enter into, eliminates the asset segregation framework previously used by funds to comply with Section 18 of the 1940 Act, treats derivatives as senior securities so that a failure to comply with the limits would result in a statutory violation, and requires the Fund to establish and maintain a comprehensive derivatives risk management program and appoint a derivatives risk manager.
+Rule 18f-4 under the 1940 Act provides for the regulation of a registered investment company's use of derivatives and certain related investments.
+Rule 18f-4 imposes limits on the amount of derivatives a fund can enter into, treats derivatives as senior securities so that a failure to comply with the limits would result in a statutory violation, and requires the Fund to establish and maintain a comprehensive derivatives risk management program and appoint a derivatives risk manager.
 The Fund is required to comply with Rule 18f-4 and has adopted procedures for investing in derivatives and other transactions in compliance with Rule 18f-4.